 These requirements are very specific and were adopted mainly because highly-skilled computer workers may never have gone to college.
 In other industries, a person is considered a learned professional partially because it involves acquiring an advanced degree in that specific field of employment.

-Do I Have an Overtime Lawsuit?
-Contact our FLSA Overtime Lawyers for a Free Case Review.
+Questions About an Overtime Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.